 You’ll find Prince Edward County halfway between Ottawa and Toronto, and just south of Belleville.
 The county borders Lake Ontario’s north shore and the Bay of Quinte.
 If you’re driving on the Highway 401 and blink, you’ll miss the exit.
 This is farm country with a difference.

-Here’s what you can do in Prince Edward County for a long weekend or more.
+Here’s what you can do in Prince Edward County if you have a long weekend or more.

-As Beppi Crosariol of the Globe and Mail points out – the county has come of age and by this he is referring to the quality of the wines.
-With 40 plus wineries there is plenty to taste.
+As Beppi Crosariol of the Globe and Mail pointed out some years ago – Prince Edward County has come of age and by this he is referring to the quality of the wines.
+With about 40 wineries there is plenty to taste, each with its own character and charm.
+The bulk of the wineries are in in the western corner of the county by Loyalist Parkway (RR#33) and Belleville Street (RR#2).
 Buyer beware – some wines are made from grapes grown in the Niagara area.

 Take a cooking class at The Waring House.

-The Waring House offer classes on Sundays that focus on lighter offerings.
+The Waring House in Prince Edward County offer cooking classes on Sundays that focus on lighter offerings.
 On Wednesday and Thursdays they have classes that feature a sit down dinner along with wine.
 Try Indian Cuisine, the Mexican Taco Stand or Sushi Basics.
 Check out their online schedule for lots more offerings.

 Birding is excellent especially during the spring migration.
-In the Prince Edward Point National Wildlife Area there are many species to discover in the 518 hecatre park.
+In the Prince Edward Point National Wildlife Areathere are many species to discover in the 518 hectare park.
 You’ll see lots of waterfowl, raptors and song birds there.